chipspeak-org/GuideFrame-Template/README.md

 ### Demo Workflow
 The `render.yaml` workflow is triggered on push events and works to run the GuideFrame script on a GitHub runner before uploading the result as an artefact.
 The logic of the workflow should be apparent.
-It once again serves as a simple starting point but it is advised to avoid manipulating the steps
+It once again serves as a simple starting point but it is advised to avoid manipulating the `Run Main Script With Display started` job in order to avoid compromising the render.